CFDLLMBench: A Benchmark Suite for Evaluating Large Language Models in Computational Fluid Dynamics: Related Work

-\paragraph*{LLMs for science \& engineering} LLMs are becoming increasingly proficient at knowledge-intensive tasks in general science~\cite{taylor2022galactica,beltagy2019scibert,luo2022biogpt,singhal2025toward} and engineering~\cite{jadhav2024large}, aided by dedicated pretraining on scientific corpora.
-The development of language agents with tool-use~\cite{qin2023toolllm,boiko2023autonomous,chemcrow,narayanan2024aviary} further enhances LLMs' capabilities, enabling them to integrate with complex scientific and engineering software~\cite{cherian2024llmphy}.
-Recent work explores the use of LLMs to generate input files in domain-specific languages for quantum chemistry~\cite{jacobs2025developing} and building energy~\cite{jiang2024eplus} simulators, tasks which demand substantial time from a researcher to master.
+Recent work explores the use of LLMs to generate input files in domain-specific languages for quantum chemistry~\citep{jacobs2025developing} and building energy~\citep{jiang2024eplus} simulators, tasks which demand substantial time from a researcher to master.
 LLMs are also accelerating workflow automation in computational physics.
-MyCrunchGPT~\cite{kumar2023mycrunchgpt} demonstrates the use of automated scientific machine learning workflows to optimize airfoils in aerodynamics.
-MetaOpenFOAM~\cite{chen2024metaopenfoam}, OpenFOAMGPT~\cite{pandey2025openfoamgpt}, and Foam-Agent~\cite{yue2025foam} exemplify this trend by automatically configuring and conducting complex CFD simulations based on human requests.
+Studies such as \citep{kashefi2023chatgpt} and \citep{JIANG2025100583} demonstrate the usage of LLMs to numerically solve simple PDE problems.
+MyCrunchGPT~\citep{kumar2023mycrunchgpt} demonstrates the use of automated scientific machine learning workflows to optimize airfoils in aerodynamics.
+MetaOpenFOAM~\citep{chen2024metaopenfoam}, OpenFOAMGPT~\citep{pandey2025openfoamgpt}, and Foam-Agent~\citep{yue2025foam,yue2025foamv2} exemplify this trend by automatically configuring and conducting complex CFD simulations based on human requests.
 These examples highlight the critical need for effective workflow automation benchmarking.